Pavank-1812/Rock-Paper-Scissors-Game/README.md

 </hr>

-# Welcome!👋:

-Thanks for checking out this Rock-Paper-Scissors-Game.
+# Welcome!👋:Thanks for checking out this Rock-Paper-Scissors-Game.

 # Problem Statement:

 The challenge is to build out this Rock, Paper, Scissors game and get it to look as close to the design as possible.